andrenormanlang/csharp-wpf-cook-book/README.md

-# Apu Cookbook by André Lang 🍽️
+# WPF Cookbook 🍽️

-Welcome to **Apu Cookbook**, a Windows desktop application that allows you to create, manage, and organize your favorite recipes in one place.
+Welcome to **WPF Cookbook**, a Windows desktop application that allows you to create, manage, and organize your favorite recipes in one place.
 With this intuitive and easy-to-use application, you'll be able to store ingredients, cooking instructions, and even images for all of your culinary creations. 🍴💅

 ## Features 🌱